mhpi/generic_deltamodel/docs/configuration.md

 *elevation_name*: Name of elevation variable in the dataset.

 *area_name*: Name of the area variable in the dataset to use for input normalization.

+*target_unit*: [ft3/s, m3/s, mm/d] Unit of streamflow/runoff observations in the input data.
+Default: `ft3/s` (CAMELS convention).
+The data loader converts observations from this unit to mm/day internally for training.
+Set this to match the unit system of your dataset — e.g., `m3/s` for SI datasets or `mm/d` if your data is already in millimeters per day.

 *start_time*: Start date of available date range in data in format YYYY/MM/DD.